Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 International Filings

-List filings for international companies which covers 95%+ of global market cap.
+List filings for international companies.
 Limit to 250 documents at a time.
 These are the documents we use to source our fundamental data.

 ### Examples